nchern/notelog/README.md

 # Archive a note: the note becomes unavailable in this collection
 # for direct edits, also is not visible for search by default
-$ notelog do archive my-note
+$ notelog archive my-note

 # Lists all notes in collection sorted by last modified date
-$ notelog do list --by-date
+$ notelog list --by-date

 # Prints help
 $ notelog help